solidwave60/Loan-Assessment/README.md

 # End-to-end Credit Underwriting ML Project

-This repository contains the code and materials for a **credit underwriting machine learning project**.
+This repository contains the code and materials for a **end-to-end credit underwriting machine learning project**.
 The project aims to determine the creditworthiness of loan applicants by predicting whether they should be granted a loan.

 ## Table of Contents